mfbutner/CanvasHelpers/src/grade_transfer/README.md

-- Match students automatically by their emails and SIDs first, then match the rest of students by their unique full names or last names and ask user to verify these name matches.
+- Match students automatically by their emails and SIDs first, then match the rest of students by their unique full names or last names and prompt the user to verify name-based matches.

-- Notify the user about which students' grades are not successfully transferred from the CSV file at the end of the program.
+- Display a summary of unmatched students at the end.